aikea/aikea.github.io/content/watchlog.md

 I really enjoyed the Diagon Alley vibes.
 Been going through some shit myself and needed somewhere to escape.
 This perfectly fitted the bill.
 And then, Emma Watson :purple_heart:
 (first watch: May 20th, 2022)

+31. > **One Day | Lone Scherfig | 2011**
+Had to force myself to stop so I could finish the book first.
+But worth every bit of it.
+Anna Hathaway in one of her fine performances.
+And loved that cockney accent.
+(first watch: Jun 02, 2022)

 <hr />